 - Worsening symptoms or symptoms improve then worsen

 If any of these symptoms or situations are present or if you have any concerns, call your physician right away.
 Your child may be fine, but you should be in touch with an expert.
 If your child is unable to get up by herself or is unconscious immediately after the head injury, don’t move her.
 Call 911 and wait for emergency help to arrive.

-If none of these symptoms are present, it is fine to keep your child at home and let them sleep or rest, as long as you are nearby to consistently check on her.
+If none of these symptoms listed above are present, it is fine to keep your child at home and let them sleep or rest, as long as you are nearby to consistently check on her.
 Sleepiness or drowsiness can be common immediately after a head injury.
 Many physicians recommend waking your child to see if they are oriented after the initial two hours of sleeping.
 After this, awaken her at your bedtime and again four hours later to check on her status.
 After 24 hours it is fine to return to a normal sleep routine.